Cartas com Ciência

 for all children

-To create spaces for dialogue between scientists and pupils from underserved Portuguese-speaking communities
+To create spaces for dialogue between pupils & scientists in Portuguese-speaking countries

 Learn more about our programmes here.